Most Used Categories

 Does Sports Betting Involve Skill?

 The act of sports betting doesn’t involve what is commonly referred to as skill.
-Just because you did research and made a winning bet doesn’t mean it was thanks to skill.
+Just because you did research and made a winning bet doesn’t mean it was due to skill.

-Only a miniscule minority of sports bettors turn a slim long-term profit, and that’s where skill comes into the equation.
+Only a minuscule minority of sports bettors turn a slim long-term profit, and that’s where skill comes in.
 Skill only exists in the long term.

-Let’s dive into why abstaining from sports betting is the best thing to do.
+Let’s dive into why abstaining from sports betting is recommended.

-Don’t believe the misrepresentations from sports betting media and influencers who claim skill comes from so-called informed decisions based on analysis of a single game.
+Don’t believe the misrepresentations from sports betting media and gambling influencers.
+They claim skill comes from so-called informed decisions based on analysis of a single game.

-In order for there to be any skill, your betting model would need to be proven over a large sample size of bets.
+In order for there to be any skill in sports betting, your model would need to be proven over a large sample size of bets.
 You would also need to demonstrate that you can alter your model if/when it no longer works.
 Succeeding at this is nearly impossible, especially in today’s betting industry.

-If you bet on niche markets—let’s say tennis, for example—and you consistently make winning bets, the sports betting app will soon ban or restrict your account.
-You’re a shrewd customer who isn’t welcome.
-Sportsbooks want people who make long-term losing bets on the major sports (football, basketball, and baseball).
+If you bet on niche markets—let’s say table tennis, for example—and you consistently make winning bets, the sports betting app will soon ban or restrict your account.

-According to a recent study, more than half of sports betting industry revenue comes from people with full-blown gambling addiction.
-Perhaps over 90% of industry revenue comes from people displaying some signs of problem gambling.
+According to a recent study, more than half of betting industry revenue comes from people with severe addiction.
+Perhaps over 90% of industry revenue comes from people displaying some signs of a sports betting addiction.

 Illusion of Skill in Sports Betting